sakorkko/ndtt/README.md

 netperf -H 192.168.50.6 -p 16604 -l 100
 ```

-Then you can use iftop to monitor the data rates
+Then you can use iftop or nload to monitor the data rates
 ```
 iftop
+nload
 ```

 # USBIP